rfl-urbaniak/LegalProbabilismBNs/index.md

  \times \cdots \times \mathsf{P}(x_2 \vert x_1) \mathsf{P}(x_1)
 $$

 So, if $\mathsf{P}$ is compatible with $\mathsf{G}$, we don't have to represent it directly by listing all the $2^n-1$ values.
-Instead, the joint probability $\mathsf{P}(X_1\dots,X_n)$ (note: this is really an assignment of probability values to \emph{all} possible combinations of the values of these RVs), can be represented using the conditional probabilities on the right-hand side of the formula, and moreover, for each conditional probability of an RVs $X$ given some other RVs, non-parents of $X$ can be removed from the condition, since RVs are independent of them.
+Instead, the joint probability $\mathsf{P}(X_1\dots,X_n)$ (note: this is really an assignment of probability values to *all* possible combinations of the values of these RVs), can be represented using the conditional probabilities on the right-hand side of the formula, and moreover, for each conditional probability of an RVs $X$ given some other RVs, non-parents of $X$ can be removed from the condition, since RVs are independent of them.